apache/drill/_docs/query-data/010-query-data-introduction.md

 ---
 You can query local and distributed file systems, Hive, HBase data, complex data, INFORMATION SCHEMA, and system tables as described in the subtopics of this section.

-The query specifies the data source location and include data casting.
+The query specifies the data source location and includes data casting.

 ## Specifying the Data Source Location
 The optional [USE statement]({{site.baseurl}}/docs/use) runs subsequent queries against a particular [storage plugin]({{site.baseurl}}/docs/connect-a-data-source-introduction/).
 The USE statement typically saves typing some of the storage plugin information in the FROM statement.
 If you omit the USE statement, specify a storage plugin, such as dfs, and optionally a workspace, such as default, and a path to the data source using dot notation and back ticks.
 For example: